 The ideal method would be one that can detect small changes in the water of the meat, but is “in-situ”, a fancy word for measuring something in place instead of taking a sample back to the lab.
 So I had an idea.
 Why not use soil moisture sensors to look at changes in the water of a ham as it cures?
-I’ll admit that the idea crossed my mind because my employer also makes said sensors (see decagon.com).
-These devices sense changes in soil moisture due to the difference between soil’s dielectric constant (2) and water’s dielectric constant (80).
+I’ll admit that the idea crossed my mind because in addition to water activity meters, my employer also makes things like soil moisture sensors.
+Soil moisture sensors sense changes in soil moisture due to the difference between soil’s dielectric constant (2) and water’s dielectric constant (80).
 The readings will be relative since I’d have to calibrate the sensors to relate their readings to water activity or moisture content.
 Still, after considering this a while, a few things became clear:

 - This will make life way easier.
 From the comfort of my Costco-sourced task chair, I can look at the sensor readings on my computer screen every few hours and know whether things are going well.

 - The above sensor also measures electrical conductivity.
 This will probably tell me how well the salt seeps into the ham during the salting phase.
 Since we ended up with overly-salty prosciutto as thanks for our 10 months of effort last time, I’m hoping this comes in handy.